PaulDance/xr/notes/rust/parallel-letter-frequency.md

 getting better performance, I suggest you take a look at some parallelization crates such as:

-It's good to get familiar with other crates like [threadpool](https://crates.io/crates/threadpool), [crossbeam-utils](https://crates.io/crates/crossbeam-utils), [rayon](https://crates.io/crates/rayon), or
+It's also good to get familiar with other crates like [threadpool](https://crates.io/crates/threadpool), [crossbeam-utils](https://crates.io/crates/crossbeam-utils), [rayon](https://crates.io/crates/rayon), or